-Roads and motorways are an integral part of Australian infrastructure and without proper management, congestion, accidents and road closures are bound to worsen.
-Vehicle detection is a critical part of monitoring and optimising traffic flows for intelligent transport systems.
+Vehicle detection is becoming a more critical element to monitor and optimise traffic flows for intelligent transport systems.
 Access to cost effective and accurate detectors delivering real-time data is vital.
-In 2020, Smart Cities recognise that getting the balance between investing in new transport modes and optimising existing assets is a must.
+2021 will see Smart Cities implement programs by investing in new transport modes to improve mobility and upgrade existing assets to reduce congestion.

-Traditionally, intersections and arterial roads are monitored using inductive loop vehicle detectors, which are installed beneath the pavement or roadway surface, requiring invasive installation and maintenance that involves traffic stoppage in order to complete the work.
+Traditionally, intersections and arterial roads are monitored using inductive loop vehicle detectors, which are installed beneath the pavement or roadway surface.
+Installation or replacement involves traffic stoppage to complete the work.
 In heavy traffic areas, loops are frequently damaged and are expensive to replace.
 Enter an opportunity for advanced above ground detection technologies.

-Recently an Australian department of transport chose the smartmicro UMRR-0C Type 42 premium radar which was installed on the side of the motorway.
+Recently an Australian department of transport chose the smartmicro UMRR-0C Type 42 premium radar solution that was installed on the side of the motorway.
 Due to the location of installation, no road or lane closures were required, allowing through traffic to continue as normal.
 The smart radar was installed using a tilt-over pole angled to cover traffic flowing in both directions.
-As the smartmicro radar is located on the side of the road, this allows easy access for installation and calibration.
-Once the radar has been installed it requires no regular maintenance at all.
-As only one detector was required for all 6 lanes of traffic in both directions, the smartmicro radar is an economical choice.
-It cuts down on the number of products needed, enables lower product lifecycle cost (eg civil work, loop maintenance or replacement) and traffic control costs.
-Most critically, other benefits include reduced inconvenience for road users and lessens the economic impact of lost productivity through congestion and downtime.
+As the smartmicro radar is located on the side of the road, this allows easy access if required.
+However, once the radar has been installed it requires no regular maintenance at all.
+As only one detector was required for all 6 lanes of traffic in both directions, the smartmicro radar proved to be an economical choice.
+It cuts down on the number of detectors needed, enables lower product lifecycle cost (eg civil work, loop maintenance or replacement) and consequently reduces traffic control costs.
+Most critically, other benefits include reduced inconvenience for road users and lessens the economic impact of lost productivity through roadworks or faulty sensor linked congestion and downtime.

-The smartmicro Preium Products can do more than just count vehicles for multiple zones.
+The smartmicro premium radars can do more than just count vehicles.
 The radar has the capabilities to measure specific vehicle data, such as, vehicle class, length, speed, direction, gap and headway.
 It is also able to trigger on events such as a vehicle headed in the wrong direction, queue length build-up, ETA to a measure point and incident detection such as a fall in speed.
-Each radar can track up to 256 objects simultaneously within the field of view.
+The radar can individually track up to 256 objects in its field of view.
 Edge processing can be performed onsite using an industrial PC, which has the advantage of being able to buffer and store data if communication is lost to the data centre.
 During the night-time hours and adverse weather events, the radar can continually and accurately make real-time detections.